Applying for Postdoctoral Fellowships

 - Let the SSPS Research Office know that you are planning to submit a postdoctoral fellowship application.

-- RSO will provide your salary costings, your mentor's salary costings (where appropriate), and estates and indirect costings (where appropriate).
-You will need to provide other costings yourself, for example for research costs such as fieldwork, necessary equipment, or conference attendance A good place to start is by looking at examples of past successful applications.
+- The SSPS RO will provide your salary costings, your mentor's salary costings (where appropriate), and estates and indirect costings (where appropriate).
+You will need to provide other costings yourself, for example for research costs such as fieldwork, necessary equipment, or conference attendance.
+A good place to start is by looking at examples of past successful applications.

 - If you wish to see any past successful applications , please contact us.
 Bear in mind that application forms may change.